Required Sexual Harassment Elements

-NOTE: This Model Employer Sexual Harassment Policy has been adapted from a Policy Statement and Model Policy issued by the Illinois Governor's Office by Executive Order Number 16 on November 5, 1999.
+NOTE: These Required Sexual Harassment Elements have been adapted from a Policy Statement and Model Policy issued by the Illinois Governor's Office by Executive Order Number 16 on November 5, 1999.

 Illinois law requires all parties to a public contract and all eligible bidders to have a written sexual harassment policy covering their employees and applicants for employment.
 This requirement applies regardless of the number of persons employed or the dollar value of any public contract.
 According to Section 2-105(A) (4) of the Illinois Human Rights Act, each sexual harassment policy must contain the following elements:

 - A statement that sexual harassment is illegal.